RouiePLNT/CS4273-CNPM/Code/Code/README.txt

-This folder using for saving the Final Project code.
+This folder uses for saving the Final Project code.
 -LNTP-